Bicycle Attorney Michael A. Colbach Attorney at Law, PC is a Portland, Oregon bicycle accident attorney and trial lawyer with proven results.

 This is madness.
 To avoid visual confusion, we don't paint every lane line in our intersections.
 And nobody claims automobile travel lanes don't exist within an intersection.
 So the failure to acknowledge that bike lanes continue through intersections is both strange and troubling.
 Now, to correct the confusion, we are co-sponsoring legislation (House Bill 2682) that will explicitly extend this legal protection to cyclists crossing intersections.

-And happy to update that as of April 16, 2019 this Oregon House Bill 2682 which "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection" has been approved by its Oregon Legislature Joint Committee On Transportation.
+As of April 16, 2019 Oregon House Bill 2682 which "clarifies that bicycle lane continues in and through intersection where markings are interrupted by intersection" was been approved by its Oregon Legislature Joint Committee On Transportation.

 If the bill is becomes law, it will ammend Oregon Revised Statute 801.155 Relating to bicycle lanes: